roberteigenfeld/CS370-Portfolio/README.md

-# CS370-Portfolio

-# Pirate Intelligent Agent - CS 370 Project
+# Pirate Intelligent Agent — CS 370 Project

 ## Project Summary

-For this project, I worked on building an intelligent agent to solve a treasure hunt problem using reinforcement learning.
-I was given a base environment and game setup.
-I created the deep Q-learning model myself, along with the training loop, state-action mappings, and performance tracking.
-The goal was to train the pirate agent to find the treasure using the shortest and most efficient path possible.
-My notebook shows how the agent learned through trial and error to improve its decisions over time.
+For this project, I developed an intelligent agent to solve a treasure hunt problem using reinforcement learning.
+I was given the base environment and game structure — including the reward system and state grid.
+I created the deep Q-learning model from scratch, including the neural network, training loop, action selection logic, and performance evaluation.
+The agent learned how to navigate the environment and reach the goal more efficiently over time through exploration and feedback.

 ## Reflection

-Throughout this course, I learned how reinforcement learning connects with real-world problem solving in computer science.
-I used neural networks to help the agent learn from experience, and I gained hands-on practice with concepts like Q-tables, exploration vs. exploitation, and reward-based training.
+This project helped me understand how reinforcement learning applies to real-world problem-solving — especially in building systems that improve through experience.
+I used concepts like Q-values, reward signals, and policy optimization to train the agent, and I saw firsthand how learning algorithms adjust behavior based on trial and error.

-Computer scientists solve complex problems using logic, data, and systems thinking.
-They create solutions that affect people’s lives, so their work matters in nearly every field—from healthcare and security to education and entertainment.
-In this project, I acted like a computer scientist by breaking the problem into smaller parts, experimenting with different model setups, and adjusting the system based on feedback from the agent’s behavior.
+Computer scientists design systems, solve problems, and build technologies that impact nearly every part of society.
+Their work matters because it drives innovation — from apps and automation to artificial intelligence and cybersecurity.
+In this project, I applied a computer scientist’s mindset by analyzing the problem, building modular code, testing hypotheses, and refining my model based on results.

-Ethically, I’ve learned that it’s important to make systems that are fair, transparent, and aligned with the goals of both users and organizations.
-AI developers, in particular, must be careful that learning agents do not make biased or harmful decisions, especially when used in real-world applications.
-This project gave me a deeper appreciation for the responsibility that comes with building intelligent systems.
+Ethically, I’ve learned that developers carry responsibility for how their systems behave and affect others.
+Intelligent agents — even in simple environments like this — must be built with care to avoid bias or unintended consequences.
+As AI becomes more common in the real world, this responsibility only grows.
+This project reminded me that good design is not just about performance — it’s also about fairness, transparency, and accountability.